Advertising for Hotels – Tips & tricks for your Google Ads campaigns

 TIP 2: Use free Google Ads management tools

 Take advantage of the free tools that can be found on the Internet, so that you don’t need to manually analyze and control your Google Ads campaigns (this can sometimes be a cumbersome process).
-We recommend using the Clever Ads’ Campaign Creator for Hotels, a software specialized in the creation of Google Ads’ campaigns for hotels, motels, inns, and other accommodations.
-Also, when ads are already running, you can use the free Clever Ads Audit to see the performance of your campaigns and get tips on how to optimize them.
+We recommend using the Clever Ads’ Campaign Creator, a software specialized in the creation of Google Ads’ campaigns for hotels, motels, inns, and other accommodations.
+Also, when ads are already running, you can use the free Clever Ads Google Ads Audit tool to see the performance of your campaigns and get tips on how to optimize them.

 TIP 3: Use Broad Match Modifier and Negative Keywords